Mishti92/writing-from-the-void/content/thoughts/so the story begins.md

 Knowing just where home was… and that I could always return to it.”
 ~ Niccolò Polo to his son, Marco Polo_

 I haven’t finished the full episode yet (_i fell asleep)_, so I can’t tell what _home_ meant in the show’s context.
-But let me tell you about _my [[my search for home]],_ a search of lifetime perhaps but one that has played out more vividly in the last 1.5 years of my life.
+But let me tell you about _my my search for home,_ a search of lifetime perhaps but one that has played out more vividly in the last 1.5 years of my life.